docker-hy/docker-hy.github.io/data/part-1/section-3.md

 Run `docker run -it devopsdockeruh/pull_exercise`.

 It will wait for your input.
-Navigate through docker hub to find the docs and Dockerfile that was used to create the image.
+Navigate through Docker hub to find the docs and Dockerfile that was used to create the image.

 Read the Dockerfile and/or docs to learn what input will get the application to answer a "secret message".